This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 10. Day trip from London

 There are so many different options for day trips outside of London.
+You definitely should include a day trip for some of your first time experiences in London.
 With a quick train (or plane) ride you can be in a different country in just a matter of hours.

 We took a few different day trips outside of London.
 One was a day tour that included Stonehenge & the Roman Baths in Bath, England.
 It was great because we literally got picked up blocks from our hotel and dropped us off in the same location.
 It was really convenient!
 You didn’t have the hassle of navigating to Stonehenge which isn’t the easiest site to get to.

 However, Windsor Castle is a really quick train ride from anywhere in London.
 When visiting Windsor & Eton independently you can take your time at Windsor Castle and even visit Windsor & Eton Brewery afterward.
 Or, you can explore and walk the streets of Windsor & Eton before heading back to London.